-An HTTP connection is configured using the HTTP connector to establish connectivity through HTTP or HTTPS, including RESTful web services.
-Once a connection is established, you can configure one or more HTTP activities associated with that connection to use as a source or target within an operation or script.
+An HTTP connection is configured using the HTTP connector, establishing access to an HTTP or HTTPS web service (including RESTful web services).
+Once a connection is established, you can configure one or more HTTP activities associated with that connection to be used either as a source to provide data to an operation or script, or as a target to consume data in an operation or script.

 Creating or Editing an HTTP Connection

-To configure a new HTTP connection, within the Connectors filter, click the HTTP connector block:
+To configure a new HTTP connection, use the Show dropdown to filter on Connectors, and then click the HTTP connector block:

-To configure an existing HTTP connection, within the Endpoints filter, double-click the HTTP connection block:
+To configure an existing HTTP connection, use the Show dropdown to filter on Endpoints, and then double-click the HTTP connection block:

-This will open a configuration screen for the HTTP connection, covered next.
+These open the configuration screen for the HTTP connection, covered next.

 Configuring an HTTP Connection